 What is something we only truly notice if we are uncomfortable?—our surrounding’s temperature!
 When we are comfortable the temperature rarely receives a second thought, but when we are cold or hot, we notice the discomfort immediately.
-Temperature regulation for The Kendeda Building for Innovative Sustainable Design (The Kendeda Building) comes with unique challenges.
-The energy needs for the Living Building Challenge require that the energy produced by the building exceeds the energy used by the building on an annual basis.
+Temperature regulation for The Kendeda Building for Innovative Sustainable Design came with unique challenges.
+The energy needs for the Living Building Challenge required that the electricity produced by the building exceed the energy used by the building on an annual basis.
 The heating and cooling systems (HVAC) for a building can account for over 50% of the total energy consumed.
-The Kendeda HVAC load does account for over 50% of the buildings total energy.
-Additionally, Atlanta is located in a sub-tropical region which brings higher temperatures and higher humidity and, of course, the corresponding higher building temperatures.
+The Kendeda HVAC load did account for over 50% of the buildings total energy.
+Additionally, Atlanta is located in a sub-tropical region that brings higher temperatures and higher humidity and, of course, the corresponding higher building temperatures.

 Human Thermal Comfort